Updated on March 12th, 2021 by Bob Ciura

 It is only natural, then, for investors to consider purchasing shares of the companies involved in water.
 There are many different companies that can give investors exposure to the water business, such as water utilities.
 Some other companies are engaged in water purification.

-In all, we have compiled a list of 40 stocks that are in the business of water.
-The list was derived from three of the top water industry exchange-traded funds from Invesco (IVZ):
+In all, we have compiled a list of over 60 stocks that are in the business of water.
+The list was derived from five of the top water industry exchange-traded funds:

 - Invesco Water Resources ETF (PHO)